 BUS 470 — Current Topics in Management (3)

 This course will be presented through a combination of lectures, student reports, and classroom discussion to introduce students to and to conduct in-depth reviews of the most current issues and problems facing business administrators and those who deal with them.
 The course will emphasize independent research.
-Prerequisites: Completion of Business Foundation Courses and senior status.
+Prerequisites: CIS 110, MSB 200, MSB 250, and MSB 287.

 BUS 491 — Special Topics in Management

 Topics selected from contemporary Management issues which may be offered from time to time to meet the need of the students.
 Prerequisites may be required based upon the content of the course.

 BUS 497 — Independent Study in Management (3)